codidact/docs/User-Help/CodidactAbilities.md

 ## How do I earn this ability?

-To earn this ability, you need to have roughly 75% of your posts be positively received, with a hard minimum of 5 positively-recieved posts (these numbers may vary from site to site).
+To earn this ability, you need to have roughly 75% of your posts be positively received, with a hard minimum of 5 positively-received posts (these numbers may vary from site to site).

 **Edit Posts**